GuyBaele/SpreadGL/README.md

 In the 'inputdata' folder, you can find all the required input files for our 3 examples in the manuscript.

 ## SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
 After processing the tree file of 'B.1.1.7_England.MCC.tree' at the folder of 'SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England', you will find a file called 'Output_UK_Projection_1st.csv'.
-Then, execute the following steps to convert its coordinates to another format supported by Spread.gl.
+Then, execute the following steps to convert its coordinates to a supported format.
 Note: Please make sure that you have already installed R.

 1. Reproject coordinates using R.
 ```